Hyperhidrosis (Excessive Sweating) Treatment in London

 Some cases of hyperhidrosis respond well to a type of medication called anticholinergics.
 Side effects are common with these drugs and will be discussed with you before prescription.

 If your sweating is localised to your hands or feet, an effective option could be iontophoresis.
 This process involves sending a low-voltage electric current to your skin to deactivate the sweat glands.
 Our dermatologists recommend two to three sessions a week until the sweating stops completely.

 As a last resort, we can recommend surgery only if other treatments haven’t been as successful as hoped.
 Surgery aims to either stop the nerves that activate sweating or remove the sweat glands altogether.

 Our expert dermatologists understand how much hyperhidrosis can hinder your personal and social life and want to make your discomfort a thing of the past.
-If excessive sweating is putting a strain on your life, contact us today on 020 3828 0011 to arrange a consultation at The Dermatology Clinic.
+If excessive sweating is putting a strain on your life, contact us today to arrange a consultation.